-MPD is the preferred contact for reporting campus crimes.
+MPD is the preferred contact for reporting campus crimes, and is the designated contact for emergency and dangerous criminal and non-criminal reports.
 However, students and employees may also report criminal incidents to CSAs, who are individuals who have responsibility for campus security, the authority to institute corrective measures for Title IX purposes, or significant responsibility for student and campus activities, including student housing, student discipline, and campus judicial proceedings.
 CSA designations may change from year to year as individual responsibilities are modified.
-A list of CSAs and contact information for Barlow Center CSAs is found on page 11.
+A list of CSAs at the Barlow Center and contact information for Barlow Center CSAs is found on page 11.